Lists, Completion and Awards

 The County Highpoints.
 This is the list of the highest place in each traditional county of Ireland.
 As some highpoints are shared between counties, there are some 27 of these, ranging in height from Carrauntoohil (Kerry) to Mullaghmeen (Westmeath).
 Although small in number, this challenge brings those that try it to a widespread variety of places and types of summit.

 The Hundred Highest.
-This all Ireland list only includes summits which have a drop or prominence of at least 100m.
-Completing this list will bring the summiteer to 100 summits each well separated from other tops in 31 mountain areas in Ireland from the Sperrins to the Cahas.
+The Hundred Highest.
+This all Ireland list includes the highest one hundred mountains which have a drop or prominence of at least 100m.
+Completing this list will bring the summiteer to mountains well separated from others in 31 ranges in Ireland from the Sperrins to the Cahas.

 The harder lists and awards include: